LucasXavierChurchman/KOBE-Bot/README.md

 | Differences  | Backboard often visible, exaggerated body position for dunks.
 Another body (defender) in frame more common in jumpshots | Players are more spread out for jumpshots.
 Players are clumped near basket for dunk |

 #### Average Image
-Some of these these distinctions can be see in the following plots of each set's average image (along with pixel intensities)
+Some of these these distinctions can be seen in the following plots of each sets average image (along with pixel intensities)

 ##### Google Images Averages:
 ![Avg google images](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/google_image_avgs.png)